 A total of 68,000 m3 compost (green manure) produced in 2022, 100% of which was reused as soil fertilizers.

 GlassRock

-GlassRock's thermal insulation solutions can save company holds a total annal production capacity of up to 40% of the cooling and heating load, significantly reducing the global carbon dioxide footprint associated with heating and cooling while using a calculated percentage of recycled materials.
+up to 40% of the cooling and heating load, significantly reducing the global carbon dioxide footprint associated with heating and cooling while using a calculated percentage of recycled materials.
 The